 - Minimum TOEFL scores:

 |61 Effective July 1, 2015 must have score of 80||500 Effective July 1, 2015 must have score of 550|

 An interview is required for admission.
 Students earn an MA en route to the PhD, but we do not admit students seeking a terminal master’s degree.

 Most students accepted have an undergraduate major in psychology or its equivalent.
 Acceptance is based on training, quality of work, recommendations, GRE scores and other information.
 For additional information on admission requirements, consult Graduate Study in Psychology and Associated Fields, published annually by the American Psychological Association and available in most libraries.

 Required Application Materials

-Note: Submit all application materials directly to the Graduate School
+Note: Submit all application materials directly to the Office of Graduate Studies